geckooooo/absclock/README.md

 `E:4:3:3:2:3:2025:12:25:16-21`

-This expresses an event happening on Chrismas 2025 at 4-9pm (perhaps Christmas dinner).
+This expresses an event happening on Chrismas 2025 at 4-9pm (maybe Christmas dinner).

 ### More Absolute Time Examples